Have you ever wondered if you’re a highly sensitive person?

 According to research by Elaine Aaron (pioneer in research of Highly Sensitive People), it is estimated that 15-20% of the population fall under the umbrella considered “highly sensitive person.”

 The brains of the highly sensitive people work differently than others.
-Essentially, they process information and reflect on it more deeply and are acutely aware of subtitles in their environment.
+Essentially, they process information and reflect on it more deeply and are acutely aware of subtleties in their environment.
 This deeper processing makes them more prone to becoming overstimulated by their environment.

 8 Signs You May Be a Highly Sensitive Person: